cseanburns/personal_knowledge_mgmt/src/5-web-information-retrieval.md

 Let's call this the **corpus**.
-For the web, the **corpus** is organized like a **file system**, much like the file system on your personal computers, and in a bibliographic database, the **corpus** is organized by predefined fields, such author names, titles, subject terms, etc.
+For the web, the **corpus** is organized like a **file system**, much like the file system on your personal computers.
+In a bibliographic database,
+the **corpus** is organized by predefined fields, such author names, title names, subject terms, etc.

-Third, our queries are not divorced from the **documents** nor the **corpus**.
+Third, our queries are not divorced from the **documents** nor the **corpus** nor the **organization of the corpus**.
+These things are all intertwined.
-That is, each time we search,
+Each time we search,
 search engines and databases compare
-**documents** in the **corpus** to each other based on our **query constructions**, and then rank order (in some way) those documents by way of that comparison.
+**documents** in the **corpus** to each other and to how they are organized based on our **query constructions**, and then rank order (in some way) those documents by way of that comparison.
 Hence, when we **construct queries**,